New Tenure-Track Faculty to Join Department of Computer Science

 Descriptive image for New Tenure-Track Faculty to Join Department of Computer Science

-The University of Maryland’s Department of Computer Science is set to welcome a new cohort of eight new tenure-track faculty.
+The University of Maryland’s Department of Computer Science is set to welcome a cohort of eight new tenure-track faculty.
 The faculty members, with research expertise spanning a wide range of cutting-edge areas, are expected to enhance the department’s academic and research capabilities.

 "We are excited to welcome our newest faculty members," said Department Chair Matthias Zwicker, who holds the Elizabeth Iribe Chair for Innovation and the Phillip H. and Catherine C. Horvitz Professorship.
 "Their perspectives will drive forward impactful research and raise our level of excellence for years to come.
 We are thrilled to support them in their work as they join our department!"